 A couple of people asked if I’ll be posting on the election results in Puerto Rico.
 Yes, I’m working on a post for later this afternoon

 Please note that I translated all the items below that were not originally in English from their original Spanish, French, or Portuguese.
-If you use any of them please credit and add link to this blog
+If you use any of them please credit and add link to this blog.
+Thank you.

 Brazilian newspaper O Globo has a list of newspaper reactions from around the world: Principais jornais do mundo: vitória de Obama é feito histórico (Main newspapers of the world: Obama’s vitory is an historic event).